 Transportation

-When flying into Nicaragua, you have two main options: Augusto C. Sandino International Airport (MGA) in Managua, the country’s capital, or Daniel Oduber Quirós International Airport (LIR) in Liberia, Costa Rica.
+When flying into Nicaragua, you have two main options for international airports: Augusto C. Sandino International Airport (MGA) in Managua, the country’s capital, or Daniel Oduber Quirós International Airport (LIR) in Liberia, Costa Rica.

-Flying with surfboards?
-Check out our Guide to Surfboard Bag Fees to see how much different airlines charge to bring your boards.
+- Flying with surfboards?
+Check out our Guide to Surfboard Bag Fees for a comprehensive breakdown of various airlines’ surfboard policies.

-When it comes to getting around, it all comes down to how much freedom and flexibility you want.
-Are you envisioning yourself cruising along the coast, checking out different breaks and local spots at your own pace?
-Or are you more into settling into one stunning location and letting someone else handle the logistics?
-Here’s a breakdown of your best options.
+When it comes to getting around, it all depends on how much freedom and flexibility you’re after.
+Do you picture yourself cruising along the coast, exploring different breaks and local gems at your own pace?
+Or would you prefer to settle into one beautiful location and leave the logistics to someone else?

 Private Transfers